Alabama rides tidal wave of 3-pointers to beat Clemson 89-82 and reach 1st Final Four ever

 Girard’s 3 cut Clemson’s deficit to 76-73.
 But Nick Pringle was in the midst of scoring eight in a row for the Tide, making 4 of 6 free throws down the stretch.
 He finished with 16 points and 11 rebounds.

 “What a basketball game.
-The shot-making was elite,” Tigers coach Brad Brownell said.
+The shot-making was elite,” Brownell said.
 “Their second-half performance was outstanding and for whatever reason we had a hard time guarding them.”

 The fourth-seeded Tide were in the Elite Eight for just the second time in school history.
 They lost in the 2004 regional final to UConn.

-The sixth-seeded Tigers defeated second-seeded Arizona in the regional semifinals to earn their second Elite Eight berth in 44 years.
+The sixth-seeded Tigers upended second-seeded Arizona in the regional semifinals to earn their second Elite Eight berth in 44 years.

 Clemson broke the game open with an early 16-4 run, including six straight by RJ Godfrey, to take a 26-13 lead.